UIS NorthStar Initiative

 One-color icon of a document with a checkmark in the lower right corner.

 The Academic Portfolio Review Task Force was announced in September 2024 with a charge to conduct a holistic academic program portfolio review by developing metrics, criteria and process recommendations for a market-relevant and mission-aligned program portfolio evaluation.
-The task force has been meeting regularly since November 2024.
-Agenda and updates can be found on the Academic Portfolio Review Task Force website.
-The goal for this priority is to complete the review by the end of Spring 2025.
+Findings from the Academic Portfolio Review were shared with the university on Sept.
+12, 2025.
+Programs are required to submit a structured response to their scorecard and classification reflecting on their performance across key criteria and a forward-looking plan aligned with institutional priorities.
+Read more in Provost Schwab's letter (UIS log-in required).

 One-color icon of a document contain lines and a dollar sign with a jagged ripped bottom edge.

-Priority 2: Deficit Reduction: Achieve an annual budget balance of zero by 2029.
+Priority 2: Deficit Reduction: Achieve an annual budget balance of zero.

 Over the past several years, the university's budget has accumulated a deficit that must be reduced.
 There are two primary ways to improve our fiscal outlook: grow revenue through increased enrollment and reduce and/or better control expenses.
 With enrollment growth a continued challenge nationally for public regional universities, UIS cannot rely solely on enrollment and retention improvements to effectively balance the budget.